 There are a lot more tears to come.

 Sometimes I don’t know I need to slow down.
-Sometimes I don’t know how much pain I am actually in.
+Often I don’t know how much pain I am actually in.
 Sometimes I need to lie down.
-Sometimes I need a chair.
+Others I need a chair.
 Sometimes I really need to dance through it, over it and under it.